-C. OEM Touch Screen Driver
+C. OEM Touch Screen Drivers

-An OEM Windows touch screen driver is provided for those single touch applications where button click configuration is required and/or an audible beep is required.
+A Windows touch screen OEM driver is provided for those single touch applications where button click configuration is required and/or system audible beep is required.
 It is also an alternative to resolving rapid single touch performance issues, plus adding features.
 The OEM driver is configured to convert the native HID digitizer into a HID pointer (mouse), with single-touch only capability.
 It is intended to emulate the popular configurations found on older touch solutions, such as the button click configuration, double-click speed/area settings and a momentary right click option.
+For systems running POSReady 2009, the OEM driver is required to convert the HID Digitizer to a HID Pointer.
+The local monitor beeper is controlled via monitor configuration hardware, treated in other documentation.
 The list below summarizes the benefits of using the driver.

-- Classical pointer/mouse operation/performance (faster input speeds for single touch applications) - Different mouse button modes (click-on-touch, click-on-release, mouse/drag emulation) - System beeper - Right button function
+- POSReady 2009 support - Classical pointer/mouse operation/performance (faster input speeds for single touch applications) - Different mouse button modes (click-on-touch, click-on-release, mouse/drag emulation) - System beeper (local monitor beeper available independent of driver) - Right button function